 Please review the release notes before installing or compiling the SDK.

-The Apache Flex team is pleased to offer this release, available as of 2/27/2012.
-This is the minor update of the Apache Flex SDK 4.9.0 release and is designed to be compatible with previous versions of the the Apache Flex SDK and Adobe Flex SDK.
+The Apache Flex team is pleased to offer this release, available as of the 11th of January 2016.
+This is the latest version of the Apache Flex SDK and is designed to be compatible with previous versions of the Apache Flex SDK and Adobe Flex SDK.

-Binaries are provided as a convenience for those who do not wish to compile the SDK themselves.
-The 4.9.1 binaries were published on 2/27/2012
+Binaries are provided as a convenience for those who do not wish to compile the SDK themselves, or install without requiring Adobe AIR such as on Linux.

 Please be aware of the dependencies listed in the section below.
 They are required in order to use the Apache Flex® SDK.
 The README explains these requirements further.

-Due to licensing requirements, there are some components that we depend on that we can not include in our binary or source distribution.
-We try our hardest to limit these dependencies, however for the current 4.9.1 release we do depend on the following components.
+There are some components that we depend on that we do not include in our convenience binary distribution.
+We try our hardest to limit these dependencies, however for the 4.15 release we do depend on the following components.
 Please review the README included in your download for more information on where to install these packages.

-The following dependencies are optional, and if available will provide additional features to the Flex Framework:
+The following dependency is optional, and if available will provide additional features to the Flex Framework:

 All of the above dependencies can automatically be downloaded via the following ANT command :